 The Kentuckiana Regional Planning and Development Agency (KIPDA) is the Metropolitan Planning Organization (MPO) for the five-county region covering Jefferson, Bullitt and Oldham Counties in Kentucky and Clark and Floyd Counties in Indiana.
-The MPO's responsibilities include producing a long-range transportation document, known as Connecting Kentuckiana 2040 Metropolitan Transportation Plan (MTP) and a short-range planning document, the Fiscal Year (FY) 2020-2025 Transportation Improvement Program (TIP)
+The MPO's responsibilities include producing a long-range transportation document, known as Connecting Kentuckiana 2050 Metropolitan Transportation Plan (MTP) and a short-range planning document, the Fiscal Year (FY) 2023-2026 Transportation Improvement Program (TIP)

-Changes have been proposed to the MTP and TIP.
-The MTP, with the proposed changes, is fiscally reasonable and the TIP remains fiscally constrained.
-All proposed changes and projects were determined to be and confirmed by the IAC to be exempt-only for air quality.
+Changes have been proposed to the TIP.
+The TIP, with the proposed changes, remains fiscally constrained.
 This packet includes the following document:

-- A listing of all projects being added, removed and/or modified - Schedule for Amendment 9 - Air Quality conformity documentation - Meeting minutes from the Interagency Consultation (IAC) conference call
+- A listing of all projects being added, removed and/or modified - Schedule for Amendment I - Air Quality conformity documentation - Meeting minutes from the Interagency Consultation (IAC) conference call